ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_station/readme_obs_insitu_xmldatamart_en.md

 The files are in XML format and follow an Environment and Climate Change Canada defined schema.

-Update frequency of XML files will be generated as follows:
+Update frequency of XML files will be generated as follows :
 * Hourly - every 5 minutes
 * Today - every 5 minutes
 * Yesterday - twice per day at 06:30 UTC and 08:00 UTC

-There are 6 XML files for each province/territory as follows:
+There are 6 XML files for each province/territory as follows :
 * English and French for Hourly Provincial Summary
 * English and French for Today's Provincial Summary
 * English and French for Yesterday's Provincial Summary

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available using the HTTP protocol and resides in a directory that is plainly accessible to a web browser.
 Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable XML file.
 In practice, we recommend writing your own script to automate the downloading of the desired data (using wget or equivalent).
 If you are unsure of how to proceed, you might like to take a look at our brief wget usage guide.

 The provincial and territorial summary XML files are grouped in a directory tree that is based on the province/territory and the summary type.

-The provincial summary XML files are available at the following address:
+The provincial summary XML files are available at the following address :

 https://dd.weather.ec.gc.ca/observations/xml/PC/TYPE

-where:
+where :

 * __PC__ : indicates the 2 letter provincial code in lower case.
 Could be one of the 13 values below: